-Ron Thomson is an ex-game warden and retired national parks board director.
+Ron Thomson is a former game warden and retired national parks board director.
 He has had over 46 years experience in southern African wildlife management affairs including 28 years of full-time service in various national park departments and 3 years working as a professional hunter.
 He now writes books "to create a better informed public" - better informed, that is, about the realities of wildlife management.

-African hunters and anyone else who is genuinely interested in conservation and sustainable utilisation of Africa's wild areas and wildlife must read 'A Game Warden's Report'.
+African hunters and anyone else who is genuinely interested in conservation and sustainable utilisation of Africa's wild areas and wildlife must read 'Managing Our Wildlife Heritage'.

 The Adventures Of Shadrek: Southern Africa's Most Infamous Elephant Poacher by Ron Thomson (2001) is the story of a man called Shadrek, whose elephant poaching exploits in Gonarezhou National Park are legend.
 Ron Thomson was the game warden in charge of the Gonarezhou Park and pursued the fascinating character called Shadrek.

 Mahohboh: Elephants And Elephant Hunting In South Central Africa by Ron Thomson (1997).

 The Wildlife Game by Ron Thomson (1992) is a most impressive work on conservation worldwide.
 Over 300 pages.
 It tackles head-on animal welfare and animal "rights" issues, and treats hunting in a constructive and practical way.

 On Wildlife "Conservation" by Ron Thomson (1986) is on the principles and practicalities of wildlife management.